-Tracking eating behaviours, mental health and weight over time is essential in order to understand the complexities of change, including the direction of effects, influencing factors, and the nuances of non-linear change.
-For example, longitudinal studies exploring depression and obesity have demonstrated that a bi-directional relationship exists with an almost equivalent odds of depression among individuals with obesity and of obesity among individuals with depression 18.
-This information is essential in directing this population to appropriate services, and for the development of targeted services that cater for multiple risk behaviours rather than for one co-morbidity in isolation.
+Tracking eating behaviours, mental health and weight over time is essential in order to understand the complexities of change, including the direction of effects, influencing factors and the nuances of non-linear change.
+For example, longitudinal studies exploring depression and obesity have demonstrated that a bidirectional relationship exists with an almost equivalent odds of depression among individuals with obesity and of obesity among individuals with depression.18 This information is essential in directing this population to appropriate services, and for the development of targeted services that cater for multiple risk behaviours rather than for one comorbidity in isolation.
 For example, weight management services often exist in isolation to mental health services.
-However, when individuals present with multiple needs it is unclear which to prioritise in stepped care models or if both should be actioned simultaneously.
-The lack of integration of these different services is also problematic as there may be shared determinants to different health conditions, such as disordered eating underpinning obesity and eating disorders 26.
-Multi-morbidity is a key issue in the context of disordered eating, mental ill-health and obesity, and early intervention in young adulthood may help to prevent progression of individual conditions as well as multi-morbidity 27.
-To identify service needs and inform interventions for this group, further exploratory research and longitudinal data are needed.
+However, when individuals present with multiple needs it is unclear which to prioritise in stepped care models or if both should be actioned simultaneously.26 The lack of as there may be shared determinants to different health § conditions, such as disordered eating underpinning obesity and eating disorders.27 Multimorbidity is a key issue in the context of disordered eating, mental ill-health and obesity, and early intervention in young adulthood may help to prevent progression of individual conditions as well as multimorbidity.28 To identify service needs and inform interventions for this group, further exploratory research and longitudinal data are needed.

-As a means of conducting large scale, longitudinal research, online research platforms such as Prolific provide the scope, and are particularly useful in terms of enhancing the reach and the ability to obtain diverse and representative samples, including from hard-to-reach populations 28 29.
-Online research is also generally well-suited for a young adult population given the accessibility and familiarity of the technology 30.
+As a means of conducting large-scale, longitudinal research, online research platforms such as Prolific provide the scope, and are particularly useful in terms of enhancing the reach and the ability to obtain diverse and representative samples, including from hard-to-reach populations.
+Online research is also generally well suited for a young adult population given the accessibility and familiarity of the technology.